 Now each of the individual configurations to get the application running will be explained.

-Local Git Repo Configuration
+Git Repo Configuration

 To review, the local git repository should be created through git bash or another equivalent git account by checking out the code from the remote repository.
 The repository can be cloned at the leisure of those that desire to, after which it is advised that the overall flow of the branches be that there is a stable master branch that allows for integration between the Dialogflow and UI portions of the project.
 Beyond that, for the current mobile and Dialogflow teams commit versions of their code to specific development branches which then get merged into master.

+Those that wish to make modifications can NOT commit to the original Github repository but must instead fork the Github repository and maintain their own fork.

-For creating a new instance of the Dialogflow webhooks to customize it further, see this article about forking a Git repository. https://docs.github.com/en/github/getting-started-with-github/fork-a-repo
+For forking the Dialogflow webhook Github repository to customize it further, see this article about forking a Git repository. https://docs.github.com/en/github/getting-started-with-github/fork-a-repo

 Installing Go